Automated calculations of exchange magnetostriction: Tests for the new method

-As an example of materials with symmetry lower than cubic, we consider the same materials (hcp Co, Fe$_2$Si space group (SG) 164, L1$_0$ FePd and YCo SG 63) as in the publication of previous versions of MAELAS \cite{maelas_publication2021,maelas_v2}, and we use exactly the same relaxed unit cells, VASP settings (energy cut-off, pseudopotentials, exchange correlation,...) and elastic constants calculated with AELAS \cite{maelas_publication2021,AELAS}.
+As an example of materials with symmetry lower than cubic, we consider the same materials (hcp Co, Fe$_2$Si space group (SG) 164, L1$_0$ FePd and YCo SG 63) as in the publication of previous versions of MAELAS \cite{maelas_publication2021,maelas_v2}, and we use exactly the same relaxed unit cells (volume of the reference state), VASP settings (energy cut-off, pseudopotentials, exchange correlation,...) and elastic constants calculated with AELAS \cite{maelas_publication2021,AELAS}.
 We computed $b^{iso}$, $\lambda^{iso}$ and $\omega_s^{iso}$ with the two approaches described in Section \ref{section:method}, it means via spin-polarized calculations without SOC (Section \ref{subsection:method_iso}) and with SOC (Section \ref{subsection:method_ani}), where in the latter the anisotropic magnetoelastic constants (required to compute $\Lambda(b^{ani})$) are taken from the publication of version 2.0 \cite{maelas_v2} using -mode 2.
 The obtained results for each material are shown in Table \ref{tab:tests_MAELAS}.
 In general, we see similar values using these two methods, except for $b_{2}^{\alpha,0}$ of YCo where the sign changed after including SOC.
-Inconsistent results between these two approaches could be related to numerical reasons (accuracy in the evaluation of energy, magnetoelastic constants, computational error in the DFT calculation, etc.) and physical reasons (strong anisotropic magnetic interaction different to SOC, high order elastic and magnetoelastic corrections, etc.).
-For testing purposes, we only evaluated these quantities for one set of lattice parameters.
-However, as discussed for bcc Fe and fcc Ni, in general it would be desirable to perform a systematic analysis of the influence of the lattice parameters on these quantities.
+Inconsistent results between these two approaches could be related to numerical reasons (accuracy in the evaluation of energy, magnetoelastic constants, computational error in the DFT calculation, etc.) and physical reasons like strong SOC effect on the equilibrium volume of the GS.
+Note that the used volume $V$ may not be equal to $V_{PM}$, so that the presented values in Table \ref{tab:tests_MAELAS} should not be compared with theoretical and experimental data available in literature for $\omega_s=(V_{FM}-V_{PM})/V_{PM}$.
+In Fig.\ref{fig:FePd_ws}, as an example of uniaxial crystal system, we verified the linear dependence of $\omega_s^{MAELAS}$ on the volume of the reference state for tetragonal L1$_0$ FePd described by Eq.\ref{eq:ws_maelas_gs_taylor}.
+Here, we took into account the correct expression for $\lambda^{\alpha 1,0}$ given by Eq.\ref{eq:lamb_hex_iso_correct} which was incorrectly written in previous publications \cite{CLARK1980531,Cullen,maelas_publication2021}.
+Similarly, we also verified this linear behaviour in orthorhombic crystal YCo.